Carnivorous plants

 This species is unique among flesh-eating plants in having highly modified leaves, which act like a snap-trap, when stimulated in a certain way.
 On the inner surface of the trap are three stiff hairs, and two of these must be stimulated within a short period of time to trigger the trap.
 This mechanism has been developed to prevent the plant from using energy on shutting the trap, if e.g. a withered leaf by chance falls into it.
 Thick, stiff protrusions, or cilia, along the edge of the trap form ’bars’, which prevent prey from escaping.

 Venus flytrap, Green Swamp Preserve, North Carolina.
-In the bottom picture, a trap has opened, when the nutrients of a trapped insect have been utilized.
 (Photos copyright © by Kaj Halberg)

-A new leaf of Venus flytrap, opening up, Carolina Beach State Park, North Carolina.
+A new leaf of Venus flytrap, opening up, Carolina Beach State Park.
 (Photo copyright © by Kaj Halberg)

 Flowering Venus flytrap, Carolina Beach State Park.
 (Photo copyright © by Kaj Halberg)